jianchang512/pyvideotrans/README_ENG.md

 **--proxy**: Specify an HTTP proxy address.
 Default is None.
 If you are unable to access Google from your location, you need to provide a proxy address.
 For example: `http://127.0.0.1:10809`

+**--subtitle_type**:  1 Embed subtitle, 2 soft subtitle.

+Embedded subtitles: display regardless,doesnot hide them.

+Soft subtitles: If player supports it, you can control display or hiding of .
+To display subtitles when playing in website,choose embeded subtitles option.

-**--insert_subtitle**：Whether to embed subtitles in the video after translation (either this parameter or --voice_role must be set, meaning "neither embedding subtitles nor selecting voiceover characters" is not allowed).
+   **neither embedding subtitles nor selecting voiceover characters is not allowed**.

 **--voice_role**: Provide the corresponding character name based on the target language code.
 Make sure the first two letters of the character name match the first two letters of the target language code.
 If you are unsure how to fill in this parameter, run `python cli.py show_voice` to display the available character names for each language.